EnsoVanPoucke/dotfiles/README.md

 First, navigate into the cloned **dotfiles** repository.

-Then, create the backgrounds folder if it doesn't exist and copy the wallpapers into it:
+Then, create the backgrounds folder and copy the wallpapers into it:

 ```bash
 mkdir -p ~/.local/share/backgrounds